NationalSecurityAgency/ghidra/CONTRIBUTING.md

 ## Getting Started

-Once available, please see the [developer's guide][devguide] for instructions to set up a suitable development environment.
+Once available, please see the [Developer's Guide][devguide] for instructions to set up a suitable development environment.

 ## Timeline and Managing Expectations